AccessibleForAll/AccessibleWebDev/CONTRIBUTING.md

-# Contributing to Color Palette Combos
+# Contributing to Accessible Web Dev

 ## Languages

-This project is built with Next.JS and CSS modules.
+This project is built with Next.JS, Typescript and CSS modules.

 ## Pre-requisites
 [Node.js](https://nodejs.org/en/)